Hound House Takes Dog Boarding to the Next Level: Countryside Pet Resort Now Welcoming Guests at T+H Farms in La Grange

 8

-Pets are lovingly looked after by experts Nate and Kristen.
+Pets are lovingly looked after by experts Kristen Hanna and Nate Morris.
 (Photo courtesy T+H Farms)

 2